dt-code-club/site/srv/not_found.md

 ---
-title: You're lost
+title: 404
 ---

+*You're lost.*

-This page doesn't exist.
+This page does not exist.

 If you followed a link to this page, please notify the site administrator